microsoft/ignite25-PREL14-unify-data-act-on-insights-and-build-ai-solutions-with-microsoft-fabric/docs/labs/02 - Lakehouse.md

 1. In the **Explorer**, select the ellipsis (**...**) next to the **MarketResearch** SQL analytics endpoint.
 From the menu, select **Refresh**.

+    ***Note:*** *It can take several minutes for new objects to show up in the object explorer even though they have been created.
+If the tables in the next step do not show up after selecting refresh, wait 2 minutes and try again.
+While this step is required to continue and complete the rest of the lab, you do NOT need to complete the rest of this lab to continue to Lab 3 - Dimensional Modeling with Data Warehouse.*

     ![](../assets/images/02_refresh_sql_endpoint.png)

 1. In the **Explorer**, expand **MarketResearch** -> **Schemas** -> **dbo** -> **Tables** and verify the **marketinganalysis** table exists.

+    ***Note:*** *It can take several minutes for new objects to show up in the object explorer even though they have been created.
+If the tables do not show up after selecting refresh in the previous step, wait 2 minutes and try the previous step again.
+While this step is required to continue and complete the rest of the lab, you do NOT need to complete the rest of this lab to continue to Lab 3 - Dimensional Modeling with Data Warehouse.*

     ![](../assets/images/02_explorer_sql_endpoint_table.png)